 Due to the significant reporting requirements that exist and penalties that can be assessed for failing to comply with the Medicare Secondary Payer Act (MSP), the EIA has coordinated with ExamWorks to provide CMS (Center for Medicare/Medicaid Services) query and reporting services.
 To coordinate these services with ExamWorks at EIA preferred pricing, please contact Robert Arrieta.
 If you have any question regarding MSP compliance or ExamWorks as a vendor, please contact Kathy McLean at 916-850-7300.

 Subrogation is the legal process of recovering costs for losses caused by other parties or entities.
 Recoverable costs can come from a variety of sources.
-To assist EIA members with their subrogation needs, the EIA has partnered with George Hills Company.
+To help EIA members with their subrogation needs, George Hills Company is assisting the EIA.
 They know the legal process to aid in securing recovery of costs from responsible parties and can also help identify costs incurred that are prime for recovery.
 This service is available at preferred rates for EIA members.

 A list of common examples of potential recovery cases include (but are not limited to):